Uses for Face ID and Touch ID

 Keychain items can also be protected with Face ID or Touch ID, to be released by the Secure Enclave only by a successful match or with the device passcode or account password.
 App developers have APIs to verify that a passcode or password has been set by the user before requiring Face ID or Touch ID or a passcode or password to unlock keychain items.
 App developers can do any of the following:

 Require that authentication API operations don’t fall back to an app password or the device passcode.
 They can query whether a user is enrolled, allowing Face ID or Touch ID to be used as a second factor in security-sensitive apps.

 Generate and use Elliptic Curve Cryptography (ECC) keys inside the Secure Enclave that can be protected by Face ID or Touch ID.
 Operations with these keys are always performed inside the Secure Enclave after it authorises their use.

 Making and approving purchases

-Users can also configure Face ID or Touch ID to approve purchases from the iTunes Store, the App Store, Apple Books, and more, so users donʼt have to enter their Apple ID password.
-When purchases are made, the Secure Enclave verifies that a biometric authorization occurred and then releases ECC keys used to sign the store request.
+Users can also configure Face ID or Touch ID to approve purchases from the iTunes Store, the App Store, Apple Books and more, so users donʼt have to enter their Apple ID password.
+When purchases are made, the Secure Enclave verifies that a biometric authorisation occurred and then releases ECC keys used to sign the store request.